solo-studios/Strata/README.md

 - Very fast.
 Can parse 1 million versions in under 5 seconds.
 (2.1 seconds on my cpu, a Ryzen 5 3600.)
 At that level, speed is insignificant, unless you have a really weird usecase where you need to parse hundreds of thousands of versions a second.
 - Simple to use API.
+- Includes a set of Kotlin extensions to make development in kotlin easier and more idiomatic.

 ## Including